Chidinma98/GoodRx/project_worksheet.md

 - Material UI should be implemented on every component in the front -end

 #### PostMVP

+- Have images of medication

+## Architectural Design

 -Login Page or Component(Using authentication)
-.A home  page where users can choose to  message their doctors, check on their prescription amount, edit a prescription or add a prescription
+-A home  page where users can choose to  message their doctors, check on their prescription amount, edit a prescription or add a prescription
 -The page to send sms.
 -Users can also edit their doctors
 -The app will also remind users when it is time to take a certain prescription

-## Architectural Design

-Define the the components and the architectural design of your app.

 ## ERD